Bosch-0/Project-Muggle/README.md

-## Collaborate with researchers
+## Research
+The Bitcoin Core wallet (GUI / CLI) offers a range of UX constraints not seen in conventional Bitcoin wallets.
+Some examples being the use of hardened Hierarchical Deterministic Wallets

-A recent square crypto design grantee Jamaal is conducting design research around who uses the Bitcoin Core wallet.
-I'll be actively collaborating with Jamaal when making design decisions around the Bitcoin Core wallet.
-Here is a link to his [Project Horizon](https://docs.google.com/document/d/1Z2D1Wn5tkQ-Scdp0n8qm2mnFvik1wnU3vcu1DZ1f9jo/edit#).
+A recent square crypto design grantee Jamaal is [conducting design research](https://docs.google.com/document/d/1Z2D1Wn5tkQ-Scdp0n8qm2mnFvik1wnU3vcu1DZ1f9jo/edit#) around who uses the Bitcoin Core wallet.
+I'll be actively collaborating with Jamaal were relevant.

 A lot of research is also being conducted by the Bitcoin Design community in establishing a Bitcoin Design guide.
 I'll be actively applying insights relevant to the design of Bitcoin Core.